123phg/music-polls/README.md

 - The service loads data from user's Spotify recommendations and create questions for quiz based on recomendations info.
 - After that service send a question to user and handle answer

+The main idea is that recommendations will lead to good questions.\
+The recommendations do not contain the tracks that the user has listened to.\
+However, the recommendations contain information about tracks that are similar \
+to the ones the user has listened to.

 Examples of questions:
 - Who is the author of the album?
 - What year was the album released?